Being married or not, that was the question

 Moederheil (Mother’s salvation)

-This website was established one hundred years after the foundation of the Mother Heil Foundation.
-The Mother Heil Foundation arose from the Magdalen Foundation, founded in 1915, founded in 1921 and transferred to Valkenhorst in 1972.
+I started this website a century after the foundation of the Mother Heil institution.
+Started off as the Magdalen Foundation in 1915, then Mother Heil Foundation in 1921 and rebranded to Valkenhorst in 1972.

 Moederheil was a Roman Catholic institution run by sisters (nuns).
 Here, large numbers of young mothers (often still teenagers) had their newborn babies taken against their will immediately after giving birth.
 Also adult women were victims of this official practise.
 The reason for this was simply that the mothers-to-be had gotten pregnant without being married.
 This fact was socially unacceptable at the time.
 An unwed mother was a disgrace to her family.
 The expectant mother’s opinion was irrelevant as she had practically nothing to say about this herself.
 The father’s role wasn’t worth mentioning.

 The expectant mothers were pressured by the church and public society and for many of them this was the only “proper solution” to remain accepted within their own families and social life.
 The expectant mothers came here voluntarily only to a limited extent.